drybell/CEEO2020/Onshape+/scripts/README.md

 # Onshape scripts

-### Note: output_python_files
+### Note:
-Contains feature tree JSONs and parsed JSONs that helped create the Feature Tree to Python translator
+[output_python_files](https://github.com/drybell/CEEO2020/tree/master/Onshape%2B/scripts/output_python_files) contains feature tree JSONs and parsed JSONs that helped create the Feature Tree to Python translator

 ## Notable Scripts
 * [feature_tree_parser.py](https://github.com/drybell/CEEO2020/blob/master/Onshape%2B/scripts/feature_tree_parser.py): My brute force algorithm that translates a JSON feature Tree to a working Python function that can resend the features to another part studio.
 Further work will allow the creation of a button for our app that autopopulates a feature for a user who is stuck on an activity.